grpc-ecosystem/polyglot/README.md

 * Supports unary, client streaming, server streaming, and bidi streaming rpcs.
 * Runs on Windows, Mac and Linux.
 * Parses proto files at runtime to discover services.
 Supports pretty-printing discovered services.
+* Can discover services by reflection if the remote server has reflection enabled
 * Supports authentication via oauth.
 * Accepts request protos through stdin and can output responses to stdout to allow chaining.
 * Supports plain text connections as well as TLS.